osamah-s7s/Online-Shopping-App/README.md

 ## Contributing

-Contributions are welcome.
-Please follow these steps:
+**Contributions are very welcome!** This project is actively seeking improvements and new features.
+Whether it's bug fixes, new features, code improvements, or documentation updates, your help is appreciated.

+### How to Contribute

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Areas That Need Work

+- Payment integration
+- Order management system
+- User reviews and ratings
+- Wishlist functionality
+- Product search improvements
+- Image upload optimization
+- Error handling enhancements
+- UI/UX improvements
+- Testing coverage
+- Documentation

+Feel free to pick any of these or suggest your own improvements!

+## CI/CD

+This project includes automated CI/CD workflows using GitHub Actions:

+- **Automated Builds**: Builds debug and release APKs on every push
+- **Unit Tests**: Runs JUnit tests automatically
+- **Lint Checks**: Validates code quality with Android Lint
+- **Artifact Upload**: APKs and test results are available as downloadable artifacts

+Workflows are configured in `.github/workflows/`.
+See [CI/CD Documentation](.github/workflows/README.md) for details.

 ## Tech Stack